womanonrails/womanonrails.com/presentations.md

 [occupational-burnout-syndrome-image]: /images/presentations/occupational-burnout-syndrome.png "Presentation how to still feel passion, even after years of programming?"
 [quality-assurance-tdd-example-image]: /images/presentations/quality-assurance-tdd-example.png "Presentation about Quality Assurance and TDD"
 [ruby-pattern-matching-image]: /images/presentations/ruby-pattern-matching.jpg "Presentation about Ruby way of pattern matching"
+[ruby-rendezvous-image]: /images/presentations/ruby-rendezvous.png "Presentation about art of method calling in Ruby and other hidden treasures like Proc"
 [tdd-back-to-the-future-image]: /images/presentations/tdd-back-to-the-future.png "Presentation about TDD - Back to the Future"
 [you-can-love-tdd-image]: /images/presentations/you-can-love-tdd.jpg "Presentation about how you can love TDD"